cosmosgame/save-the-world/content/the-dream/who-am-i.md

 I have made three sacred vows in my life.
 I know that sounds so weird — who in this day and age makes sacred vows?!?
 I didn’t intentionally set out to make these vows, and it would not have worked even if I had.
 They actually are the key discoveries I made while doing all that exploring.

 I will tell the full story of these discoveries later on, but first let me introduce them.
-My first sacred vow is to lead a deep, rich fulfilling life.
-My second sacred vow is to love everyone, no kidding, no exceptions.
-My third vow is to save the world.

 ### First vow  — Lead a deep, rich, fulfilling life